 A management company must submit a quarterly report containing a profit and loss account and a balance sheet for the management company itself to the SFSA.
+The quarterly report must also contain information on capital requirements and methods used for calculating the capital base.

-Quarterly reports must also be submitted for each retail fund managed, including information on, for example, the type of fund managed, net asset value of the fund assets, fees charged for the subscription and redemption of units in the fund and the assets and liabilities of the fund.
+Quarterly reports must also be submitted for each retail fund managed and must include information on, for example:

+- the type of fund managed;

+- the net asset value of the fund assets;

+- dividends;

+- fees charged for the subscription and redemption of units in the fund;

+- average liquidity; and

+- the assets and liabilities of the fund.